Yandex Cloud

 --log-min-level <logging_level>

-Logs of the specified level and higher will be written to the execution log.
+The execution log will contain logs of this level or higher.
 The available levels are TRACE, DEBUG, INFO, WARN, ERROR, and FATAL.
-The default level is INFO.
+The default is INFO.

 Specify the following parameters in the configuration file with the cluster description: